 - The machine must have enough free disk space to store digests or global cache data.
 For more information, see WAN Accelerator Sizing.

-- Adding WAN Accelerators
+Recommendations for WAN Accelerators